• Isa 53:10-11

 “Apart from the cross,” St. Rose of Lima said, “there is no other ladder by which we may get to heaven” (cf. CCC 618).
 No Cross, no Kingdom.
 Know the Cross, know the Kingdom.

-(This “Opening the Word” column originally appeared in the October 18, 2009, edition of Our Sunday Visitor newspaper.)
+(This “Opening the Word” column originally appeared in a slightly different form in the October 18, 2009, edition of Our Sunday Visitor newspaper.)

 If you value the news and views Catholic World Report provides, please consider donating to support our efforts.
 Your contribution will help us continue to make CWR available to all readers worldwide for free, without a subscription.
 Thank you for your generosity!